tsimps/midterm-project/README.md

 * !!
 Fix popup options based on whether showing all stops or filtered by route !!
 * Integrate material design library with everything
 * Write a congestion rating formula that considers the avg speed and the volatility to produce a congestion score
+* Add popups across platform to aid user comprehension
+* Look at custom styling a MapBoxStyle with BSL/MFL
+* Add an opening card
+* Change Broad & Olney slide to allow user to choose one of ~4 major transfer Nodes
+  * Also needs to show BSL
+  * Needs to show routes better
+  * The next slide isn't great

 ## TO DONE